 5. Miro

 Miro has become the go-to tool for collaborative workshops.
 It has basically unlimited flexibility – some users love it, for some it can become overwhelming though.
 It’s a good choice for creative workshops and visualizing single customer journeys.
-It may come short when managing the customer journey, though.
+It may come short when it comes to customer journey management, though.

 Pros: